deoxy-genz/ecofashion-ai/DEPLOYMENT.md

 # 🚀 Deployment Guide - EcoFashion AI

-This guide will help you deploy your EcoFashion AI application to various platforms and make it fully functional in real-time.
+This guide will help you deploy your EcoFashion AI application to various platforms and make it fully functional.

 ## 📋 Prerequisites